MinliangLin/mac-live-caption/readme.md

 # Usage
-For the application you want a live caption, e.g. *Zoom*, select the **multi-output device** as its speaker.
+If you want to use live caption for an application such as *Zoom*, you will need to select the **multi-output device** as the speaker for that application.